Drug Shortages and Discontinuations

 Progesterone effervescent vaginal tablet

 Endometrin® is shorting.
-Estimated availability: January 2025
+Estimated availability: mid-January 2025

 • Crinone® vaginal gel or micronized progesterone capsules inserted vaginally may be suitable alternatives.
 Consult with fertility specialist.